KF-Art/icewm-personal-tunning/README.md

     picom &
     numlockx &

-    #In Void use octoxbps-notifier and in Artix, /usr/bin/octopi-notifier.
+    # In Void use octoxbps-notifier and in Artix, /usr/bin/octopi-notifier.
     octoxbps-notifier &
     # /usr/bin/octopi-notifier &

     xscreensaver -nosplash &
     xfce4-panel &
     nemo-desktop &
-    ulauncher &
     setxkbmap latam
     /usr/libexec/notification-daemon &
-    xautolock -detectsleep -time 5 -locker "betterlockscreen -l blur -w /path/to/your/wallpaper.png" -killtime 10 -killer "zzz -z" blueman-applet &!
+    xautolock -detectsleep -time 5 -locker "betterlockscreen -l blur -w /path/to/your/wallpaper.png" -killtime 10 -killer "loginctl suspend" blueman-applet &!

 Change <code>/path/to/your/wallpaper.png</code> by the path of your desired background for lockscreen.
 In this build, a wallpaper is included into resources folder.